Miracle in Cell No. 7 (2019 Philippine film): Plot

 Joselito “Lito” Gopez is a mentally impaired man with the intellect of a six-year-old.
-He lives in a run-down house by the Marikina River along with his daughter Yesha.
+He lives in a run-down house by the Marikina River along with his daughter, Yesha.
 One day, he gets into a physical altercation with Defense Secretary Emmanuel Yulo, who has just purchased the last Sailor Moon backpack for his daughter Jenny, a gift Lito was saving up to buy for Yesha.
 Soon after, Jenny dies in a freak accident, in which she slips because of the wet pavement and suffers a fatal blow in the head while taking Lito to a store that sells the same backpack.
 When Lito tries to resuscitate her, a bystander mistakenly thinks he is molesting her.
 Lito is falsely accused of the kidnapping, murder and rape of a minor.
 Police quickly take advantage of his disability and force him to confess to the crimes while ignoring exonerating evidence.
 Lito is imprisoned and assigned to Cell No. 7, the harshest cell in a maximum security prison.

-The other men in the cell led by gang leader Soliman “Boss Sol” with Mambo, Choy, Bong, and Tatang Celso initially don't take kindly to Lito after reading in his file that he murdered and molested a child.
+The other men in the cell, led by gang leader Soliman “Boss Sol” with Mambo, Choy, Bong, and Tatang Celso, initially don't take kindly to Lito after reading in his file that he murdered and molested a child.
 When Lito saves Boss Sol from being fatally stabbed by a rival gang leader, Boss Sol repays the favor by smuggling Yesha into Cell No. 7.
 The cell's inmates slowly befriend Lito and believe he is a good man who just happened to be in the wrong place at the wrong time.
 They help him rehearse what to say at his trial.
 Eventually, even the warden Johnny, who is initially harsh to Lito but softens up when the latter saves him from an arson attack, realizes that Lito was merely cornered into making a false confession.
 He takes custody of Yesha and allows her to visit her father every now and then.

 Secretary Yulo, however, threatens to harm Yesha if Lito doesn't confess his "crime" during his trial.
 Lito ultimately chooses to sacrifice himself by pleading guilty and getting the death sentence.
 His execution date of December 23 coincides with Yesha's birthday.
-Before the date, Boss Sol and fellow inmates work on a hot air balloon and force Lito and Yesha to board to try and let them escape, but ultimately failed because of a rope connected to the hot air balloon caught in a barbed wire, later on in the film Lito was executed.
+Before the date, Boss Sol and fellow inmates work on a hot air balloon and force Lito and Yesha to board to try and let them escape, but ultimately fail because a rope connected to the hot air balloon caught in barbed wire.
+Later on in the film, Lito was executed.

 Years after Lito's execution, Yesha, who has been formally adopted by Johnny, has become a lawyer.
 She gathers her father's former inmates, all of whom have been released, to testify at her late father's retrial, which results in his acquittal.
 She then imagines her father dancing with their signature dance.